sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 We were greeted outside the restaurant by a man in a dark blue uniform and the cook.
 Each of them held a spray dispenser at the ready.
 I stopped, uncertain what to do.

-‘It’s a disinfectant,’ a female voice behind me said.
+‘It’s a disinfectant, so that we don’t all catch the flu,’ a female voice behind me said.
 I turned.

-‘Go on, then, you’re holding up traffic.’
-The small red-haired woman waved her hand as if I were a bellboy.
-Her eyebrows were plucked crescents, her mouth a grumpy arc of lipstick, that hung in between chubby cheeks that had refused to age alongside the rest of the face.
+‘Go on, you’re holding up traffic.’
+The small red-haired woman looked at me from below, waved her hand at me as if I were a bellboy and in her way.
+Her eyebrows were plucked crescents, her upper lip a thin line, a grumpy arc of lipstick hung in between chubby cheeks that had refused to age alongside the rest of the face.

 I took a step forward, held my hands out to the cook to let him spray them and asked myself, not for the first time, how other German speakers recognised me as one of them.
 I did not look German.
-I had dark brown eyes and a prominent nose which some people called distinctive, whereas I thought it was aubergine-like.
+I had dark brown eyes and a prominent nose which some people called distinctive, whereas I thought it was shaped like an aubergine.
 My complexion was olive rather than pink, and I had long dark hair.
 I looked Turkish, Spanish, Italian, Portuguese.
 Did I walk like a German?
 Dress like a German?
 I looked down at myself.
 Grey jeans, brown hiking boots, white T-shirt, black V-neck sweater.
 I did not look like the other people here and certainly not like that red-head.
 Or did I?
-Had I, being in my mid forties, already lost the ability to see myself for what I was?
-The tragedy of age is that you are the last one to notice that it has happened to you.
-Many of my colleagues talked about ageing as an incurable illness but at the same time behaved as if they were immune to it.
+In my mid-forties, had I already lost the ability to see myself for what I was?
+The tragedy of growing older is that you are the last one to notice.
+Many of my colleagues talked about old age as an incurable illness but at the same time behaved as if they were immune to it.
 Men in their late forties suddenly leased a Maserati while mocking women their own age who dared maintain a good figure: ‘High school from behind, museum from the front.’
-It was pointless trying to explain to them that for women, getting older was a different matter: women didn’t have crises.
+It was pointless trying to explain to them that for women, getting older was different: women didn’t have crises.
 Women had thoughts.

 The view passed by outside the restaurant windows.
 A purple and golden-pink sky streaked with wisps of white clouds and pastel coloured patches.
-Below, water sloshed around like liquid black lacquer, but the colours gradually lost their shine, as if someone was calming down the world with powder.
+Below, water sloshed around like liquid black lacquer, but the colours gradually lost their shine, as if someone was sprinkling the world with powder.

 At some point, I had developed a theory as to why people travelled.
 One third travelled in order to make discoveries (sadly, they usually knew in advance what they would discover).
-The second third travelled in order to get a break from home (it didn’t matter where they went as long as the other place was more pleasant, warn and friendy).
-The rest went after.
+The second third travelled in order to get a break from home (it didn’t matter where they went as long as the other place was pleasanter, warmer and friendlier).
+The rest just followed.
 As in: the wife wanted to go somewhere, the husband followed suit.
 Or: the neighbours had been there, this season’s destination was such and such, and so on.

 But these people here?
-They dressed similarly, many were the same age, around sixty.
+It might be because they all dressed similarly, many were the same age, around sixty.
 They wore practical clothes in bold petrol, flashy yellow, vivid violet.
 Not exactly camouflage colours, unless they planned to fly into the sunset every night.
-Perhaps just like surfers they had a kind of dress code – this is what we wear so you know who we are.
+Perhaps expedition cruises, like the surfing community, had a kind of dress code – this is what we wear so you know who we are.
 We are the hikers.
 We seek the cold, the damp, the slopes, we have tight calves, you have handbags.
 We are active, you are interactive.

 But was the couple next to the pancakes really interested in the Northwest Passage?
 Had they read The Discovery of Slowness or My Journey on the Gjöa?
-The man inspecting the cheese – had he experienced the Arctic light and wanted to see it again, here in this far-away region that non-scientists could only reach on a cruise ship like ours?
+The man inspecting the cheese – had he experienced the Arctic light and wanted to see it again, here in this far-away region that, for non-scientists, was easiest to reach on a cruise ship like ours?
 The mother and daughter next to the goulash, were they looking forward to the climate lectures?
 Or to the goulash?
 Which of them would stand at the window, watch the thawing permafrost and think, something’s not quite right here?

-I found a free seat not right next to some couple or group.
+I found a free seat not right next to some a is more subtle here couple or group.
 I squeezed in between two tables bolted to the floor, came precariously close to a wine glass, and made my apologies to an older gentleman sitting next to the window, who rose politely when I joined him.
 His name was Herr Mücke, he was about eighty and wore a red vest over a striped shirt.
 This is how I pictured Alfred Wegener, so meticulous.

 I ordered wine and ignored my growling stomach.
 Buffets put me under pressure.
 Being alone in a restaurant put me under pressure.
 There should be a sign for single women: ‘Please do not feed, stare or talk to.’
 The small print should read: ‘Dear wives, this woman is not interested in your husband (really, she isn’t!
 Please keep him!).
-Dear mothers of small children, just because this woman slept, this doesn’t mean she’s immune to sound.
-Please mute your children and keep them on the leash.’
+Dear mothers of small children, just because this woman slept, this doesn’t mean she’s automatically better off.
+Please switch your children to silent and keep them on the leash.’
 Although, no. There should be free-of-charge room service for women travelling on their own.
 Worldwide, across all price categories.
 Leave me alone with all that connecting and getting to know people and other emotional drivel.
-If you’re lonely, you remain lonely, wherever.
+If you’re lonely, you remain lonely, also when you’re away.
 Holiday acquaintances are acquaintances that belong into holidays.
-Anyone who has found their true love in a Greek animator at the Robinson Club on Samos in the Nineties knows what I’m talking about.
+Anyone who has found their true love in a Greek waiter at the Robinson Club on Samos in the Nineties knows what I’m talking about.
 Nobody needs to jet across the globe and blow half a year’s salary to understand that.
 You only end up even lonelier than before.

 All of a sudden, a giant Pavlova drifted past the window.
 A white meringue doused in Blue Curacao.